Beginner Cat Photo Skills

 Cat Photography Inspiration

 The one thing you will often see in any cat tips post is ‘get down at your cat’s level’.
 It’s great if you can, but what if you can’t?
 There is a solution.
-Just get lower.
-It can make a difference so try it!
+Just get a bit lower.

 Smartphone Tip: If you use a smartphone and don’t want to get down low, turn your smartphone upside down!
 Thanks to Wonderpurr for this excellent tip – and yes, it works.